cons0le7/Anon-Wallet/README.md

 ## !IMPORTANT!
 ### Send function is broken, you will not be able to send/withdraw bitcoin from your wallet until this is fixed.
 I have also had trouble importing the wallets generated from this tool into other wallet clients.
-I will be working on making things more modern and in compliance with standard practice.
+I will be working on getting this fixed.
 Until then, I do not recommend using this wallet.

 # Anon-Wallet